jmpaik/conflict_Exercise/FUBAR.md

 I don't like playin this game.

 To make this even more confusing Bob is now Carol which makes Carol hot and bothered too.

+This is the worst.
+I hate my life.
+I need a cherry flavored Starburst.